EmotiBit/EmotiBit_Biometric_Lib/py/examples/device_tapdetector_example/README.md

 In this situation, the ```AX``` and ```AY``` columns are both held in the ```emotibit_AX_AY.csv``` file and the ```AZ``` column is held in the ```emotibit_AZ.csv``` file.

-## Example Experiment with Tap Detector
+## Completing Your Own Experiment with the Tap Detector
 This section gives an overview of a full experiment using the tapdetector and properly collecting data.

 Data should be collected from two sources simultaneously.
 The following is a set of generic steps to take for data collection of any two devices to use in the tap detector, you may need to take additional steps depending on the devices you are using and the best practices for using those devices.